michaelluang/program-in-assembly/README.md

 The effect of a **call** instruction is to push the a return address on the stack and jump to the start of the called procedure.
 The **return address** is the address of the instruction immediately following the **call** in the program.

 The **ret** instruciton pops an address off the stack and jumps to this location(i.e. the instruciton that follows **call**).

+#### Exercise

+      call next
+    next:
+      popl %eax

+There is no maching `ret` instruction to this call, what purpose does this code fragment serve?